Québécois nation motion: Historical background

 The debate about Québécois nationhood centres on the question of the status of the province of Quebec and its primarily French-speaking population.
 During the Quiet Revolution of the 1960s, the term Québécois largely replaced French Canadian as an expression of cultural and nationalist identity as French Canadians asserted themselves culturally.
 The modern Québécois identity is secular and based on a social democratic ideal of the Quebec State promoting Quebec French culture and language in the arts, education, and business within the province.
 Politically, this resulted in a movement towards more provincial autonomy.
 Quebec federalists in the Liberal Party of Quebec argued for more autonomy within Canada, while Quebec sovereigntists, mostly within the Parti Québécois, argued for outright independence from Canada.
-Quebec nationalists increasingly referred to provincial institutions as being "national", unofficially changing the name of the provincial "Legislative Assembly" to the "National Assembly of Quebec" in 1968, for example.
+Quebec nationalists increasingly referred to provincial institutions as being "national", changing the name of the provincial Legislative Assembly to National Assembly of Quebec in 1968 and referring to Quebec City as the "national capital", for example.

 In response, the Liberal Party of Canada under Prime Minister Pierre Trudeau advocated an increased role for French-speaking Canadians in the federal government through a policy of Official Bilingualism, a federal presence in social programs that sought to create a unified Canadian identity that resisted demands for more provincial autonomy, and a new constitution based on individual rights that would sever the remaining colonial ties to Britain.
 This alienated many Quebec nationalists who demanded legal, constitutional recognition of the collective cultural identity in Quebec.

 The conflict culminated in the Parti Québécois government of René Lévesque holding a province-wide referendum on Sovereignty-Association in 1980 that proposed that Quebec would assume all federal powers while maintaining economic links to Canada; it was rejected by 60% of Quebecers.
 Prime Minister Pierre Trudeau subsequently pushed through the amendment of the constitution with the Canada Act 1982.
 This was done with the approval of the other provincial governments, but not the government of Quebec.